toadereandreas/restaurant-mobile/documentation/backend-communication.md

 Tasks such as screen mirroring require a higher degree of cohesion with the webserver, as well as faster, event-driven updates.
 To tackle these issues we have used websockets, implemented using [okHttp](https://square.github.io/okhttp/).

 This allows us to sync the data received by the server, from the restaurant's clients, to the data of the application's user and thus allows for smooth and transparent communication between the parties involved.

+## 4.3 Serialization and DeSerialization

+To serialize and deserialize the data given to and received from the server, the layer makes use of the [gson library](https://github.com/google/gson).